psecio/gatekeeper/docs/users.md

 ## Removing users

-Deleteing user records can be done with the `deleteUserById` method:
+Deleting user records can be done with the `deleteUserById` method:

 ```php
 <?php